A Final Gift

 We want the best for our families.
 From the time we have children, many of us plan for their future endeavors.
 Whether it be helping them through homework, starting a college savings account or walking them through the steps of purchasing their first car, we strive to provide future generations with the greatest benefits our means will allow.

 Planning a loved one’s funeral can be one of life’s most difficult tests.
-I know because a little over a year ago, I lost my grandfather, William E. Allen.
+I know because I lost my grandfather, William E. Allen.
 As difficult as it was to lose him, I was so grateful for the gift he had left me.
 With his final wishes recorded, I knew exactly what he wanted – alleviating myself and the rest of his family of any agonizing uncertainty.

 Do your children know what your final wishes are?
 By being able to make sound decisions in advance, without stress, you can free your loved ones from any uncertainty or confusion.
 This allows your family to concentrate on supporting one another, rather than being asked to make major decisions at a very emotional time.